sumusiriwardana/google-homepage/README.md

 # Recreate Google Homepage

-This project is to recreate the Google.com homepage as an assginement for [The Odin Project](https://www.theodinproject.com/) curriculum.
+This project is to recreate the Google.com homepage as an assignment for [The Odin Project](https://www.theodinproject.com/) curriculum.

 ### Screenshot